The Power of Optimism: The Epic Benefits of Positive Thinking

 • Bond with positive people – Spend time with those who lift you up.
 Their optimism will rub off on you, and who wouldn’t want that?

-With a little consistent practice, these habits can help optimism bloom in our lives.
+With regular practice, these habits can help optimism grow in our lives.
 After all, the more we filter our experiences through the lens of hopefulness, the more life tends to give back.

 The Impact of Optimism on Relationships